7 Startups - part 3 - An interpreter for the rules

 instance MonadError PrettyDoc (ProgramT GameInstr (State GameState)) where

-catchError a handler = singleton (CatchError a handler)
+throwError = singleton (CatchError a handler) catchError a handler

 Mechanically refactor all mentions of GameMonad